Mission & History

-The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to serve as a first-response agency to provide timely, compassionate, coordinated care for child and adult victims of sexual violence.
-Because sexual violence has long-term and far-reaching effects on adults and children as well as their families, SEMO-NASV offers advocacy, counseling and forensic care for all victims of sexual violence in southeast Missouri.
+The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to provide timely, compassionate, coordinated care for child and adult survivors of sexual violence.
+Because sexual violence has long-term and far-reaching effects on adults and children, SEMO-NASV offers advocacy, counseling and forensic care for all survivors of sexual violence in southeast Missouri.

-The formation of SEMO-NASV resulted from several meetings involving a wide cross-section of representatives from human services, medical, law enforcement and legal communities.
-The meetings sought to address unmet needs of child and adult victims of sexual violence.
+The formation of SEMO-NASV resulted from several meetings involving a wide cross-section of representatives from human services, medical, law enforcement, and legal communities.
+The meetings sought to address the unmet needs of child and adult survivors of sexual violence.

-At that time, there was no child advocacy or rape crisis center in an 11-county region of southeast Missouri.
-There was little education about sexual abuse/assault.
-Professionals lacked knowledge on how to deal with child and adult victims of sexual violence.
-Recognizing the need for a single point of entry for victims of sexual violence, these professionals organized SEMO-NASV and set up a board of directors comprised of community volunteers.
+At that time, there was no child advocacy or rape crisis center in all of southeast Missouri.
+There was little education about sexual abuse/assault and even professionals lacked knowledge on how to deal with child and adult survivors of sexual violence.
+Recognizing the need for a single point of entry for survivors of sexual violence, these professionals organized SEMO-NASV and set up a board of directors comprised of community volunteers.

-From 1998 through 2000, volunteer nurse practitioners provided Sexual Assault Forensic Exams (SAFE) to child sexual abuse victims.
+From 1998 through 2000, volunteer nurse practitioners provided Sexual Assault Forensic Exams (SAFE) to child sexual abuse clients.
 Area hospitals, businesses and individuals donated office space, utilities and furnishings.
-During the first year of operation, SAFE exams were provided to 46 children.
+During the first year of operation, SAFEs were provided to 46 children.
 By mid-2000, the number had risen to 140 children.
 With the caseload larger than volunteers could manage, the board moved to hire a director and approached the St. Francis Medical Center Foundation in Cape Girardeau for financial assistance.

-With a full-time director and financial support of donations and grants, SEMO-NASV focused on program development, coordination of services, client advocacy, resource development, training for community professionals, and prevention education.
+With a full-time director and financial support of donations and grants, SEMO-NASV began to focus on program development, coordination of services, client advocacy, resource development, training for community professionals, and prevention education.

-SEMO-NASV receives referrals from human services, medical, law enforcement and legal entities.
+SEMO-NASV receives referrals from child protective services and law enforcement entities.
 You can learn more about the array of services that we provide on a daily basis by clicking Services in the main menu.